Jindai Botanical Gardens Photo Guide

 Roses aren’t Jindai’s only attraction.
 It has other flowers and trees.
 Scarlet hibiscus, chrysanthemums, camellia, and cherry blossoms are on the list.
 Of course, there are more!
 Don’t forget to check out the greenhouse!
 Inside are warm-weather plants.

 There is one thing I don’t like about Jindai Botanical Gardens.
 That is using public transport to get to it.
 You can get a train to nearby Tsutsujigaoka, Kichijoji, or Mitaka stations.
 But, you will use a bus for the last part of the journey.
 Then you repeat it to go back home.
 That can be troublesome when carrying your photography gear.
-That can be tiring if things get crowded.
+It’s tiring if things get crowded.

 Jindai Botanical Gardens' flowers